SB01 Manual Superlative™

 3. If you release the C key before playing G, no glide will occur.

-In the OFF position, the glide effect will not be applied to any played notes.
+In the OFF position, the glide effect will not be applied.

-The SB01 has independent portamento states for each channel, so you can operate either channel with any PORTAMENTO setting.
-However, the portamento speed will be the same between both channels.
-Moving the toggle in each mode refreshes the PORTAMENTO state in each channel.
+Tip: The SB01 has independent PORTAMENTO settings for each channel of INTERNAL or EXTERNAL control.
+Portamento speed will be the same between both channels, while changing the toggle in each channel refreshes the PORTAMENTO state.

 Bender